 The Arm Lift Procedure

-To begin the surgery, Dr. Ortega will make a medial incision along the inner portion of the upper arm.
+To begin the surgery, Dr. Simon will make a medial incision along the inner portion of the upper arm.
 This incision typically runs from the armpit to the elbow.
 In some cases, a mini-arm lift can be performed, using a smaller incision.
 From here, she will excise the unwanted fatty tissue and skin.
-Once the desired correction has been achieved, Dr. Ortega will tighten the muscles and skin, placing sutures along the incisions.
-A compression garment will be placed for better healing and to eliminate the accumulation of fluid.
-Dr. Ortega may also include temporary drain tubes to relieve fluid accumulation.
+Once the desired correction has been achieved, Dr. Simon will tighten the muscles and skin, placing sutures along the incisions.
+A compression garment will be placed for better healing and to reduce the accumulation of fluid.
+Dr. Simon may also include temporary drain tubes to relieve fluid accumulation.